waydabber/BetterDisplay/README.md

 ## Usage

+1. Download the app and install it by moving the unarchived BetterDummy app into the `Applications` folder of your Mac
-1. Start the app
+2. Start the app
-1. In the app menu choose `Create New Dummy` and select your desired aspect ratio
+3. In the app menu choose `Create New Dummy` and select your desired aspect ratio
 <br/>
 <div align="center">
 <img src=".github/menu.png" width="469"/>